jennypussinen/weatherApp/README.md

 # WeatherApp

-This is a group project for the couse comp.cs.140 programming 3.
+This is a group project for the course comp.cs.140 programming 3.
 This projects scored 500/500 points.

 WeatherApp is a JavaFX application that provides weather information, including current weather conditions, hourly forecasts, and a 7-day forecast.
 The application utilizes a OpwenWeatheMap API to fetch real-time data.